Fes (Fez), Morocco

 Ki tried his survival French on three armed police officers patrolling the area.
 They graciously waited with us and cocked their long firearms to flag down a bus.
 Normally, it never happened sans digital documentation, but taking photos with police was strictly prohibited in Morocco.
 We shot a quick merci and squeezed into the packed bus.

 We had explored coastal Casablanca and Tangier, but it was in Fes that Ki and I filled our speck of space within a piece of limitless land and sky that was North Africa.
 The experience, equally exhausting and exhilarating, was tempered by perspective.
-At the end of the day, I concurred with the words of Paul Bowles:
+At the end of the day, I concurred with no truer words than these: